cjnaz/lanmonitor/README.md

 - Edit the config info in the `lanmonitor.cfg` file for the **SMTP email parameters**.
   - Enter `NotifList`, and `EmailTo` addresses, and import your email credentials file:  `import /home/<user>/creds_SMTP`.
 (Any, none, or all parameters may be moved to an imported config file.)
-  - Create an SMTP/email credentials file such as `/home/<user>/creds_SMTP` in your home directory and set the file protections to mode `600`, containing:
+  - Create an SMTP/email credentials file such as `/home/<user>/creds_SMTP` in your home directory and set the file protections to mode `600`.
+You may need a copy of this file at the root user home directory if lanmonitor is run by root in `--service` mode.

             EmailServer       mail.mailserver.com
             EmailServerPort   P587TLS                 # One of: P465, P587, P587TLS, or P25